Ten Second Epic: Count Yourself In (2006–2009)

 Following the moderate success of One More for the Road, Ten Second Epic explored the possibility of recording with an experienced producer for their next record, which led to catching the ear of Canadian producer Garth Richardson.
 However, his schedule seemed to prevent them from working together.
 In March 2006, the band played a showcase at Canadian Music Week, and on the drive home from Toronto to Edmonton they received word that a project Garth was working on had canceled, and that he could do their record if they began production immediately.
-Despite all members still working jobs or attending post-secondary school back home, they decided to keep driving straight to The Farm studios in Gibsons, BC to begin recording.
+Despite all members still working jobs or attending post-secondary school back home, they decided to keep driving straight to The Farm studios in Gibsons, British Columbia, to begin recording.
 Still with no record label, the band took out personal loans to fund the project.

 Shortly after the record was done, Ten Second Epic signed a licensing agreement for Canada with Blackbox Recordings, originally dubbed Black Box Recordings.
 The result of Richardson's collaboration with the band was Ten Second Epic's first full-length album, Count Yourself In, released on October 10, 2006.

 The music video for the first single "Suck It Up, Princess" was shot by friend Colin Minihan.
-The video was shot on an abandoned transport boat near Mission, BC with an $800 budget.
-During the 12-hour shoot, the band traveled to Langley, BC in between daytime & night scenes to play the final show of a tour they were on.
-The video was given 'Light Rotation' on MuchMusic, which was later upgraded to 'Medium Rotation' based on the demand from viewer requests.
+The video was shot on an abandoned transport boat near Mission, British Columbia, with an $800 budget.
+During the 12-hour shoot, the band traveled to Langley, British Columbia, in between daytime and night scenes to play the final show of a tour they were on.
+The video was given light rotation on MuchMusic, which was later upgraded to medium rotation based on the demand from viewer requests.
 The video is considered the starting point for a strong history of MuchMusic supporting the band and their music videos.

 The subsequent singles furthered the success of the album.
 "Count Yourself In" was the first single to gain substantial radio airplay for the band, breaking into the Top 50 on Active Rock on Canadian Radio.
 The song was nominated for Rock Song of the Year by Canadian Association of Broadcasters (CAB) for the 11th Annual Canadian Radio Music Awards, and was included on the MuchMusic compilation disc PunchMuch.
 The video received a nomination for Best Independent Video at the 2007 MuchMusic Video Awards.
 The video for "Old Habits Die Hard" was the first video by the band to break into the MuchMusic Top 30 Countdown and the song was included on the Big Shiny Tunes 12 compilation, which was certified Gold in Canada (50,000 units) on July 30, 2008.
 The album also garnered a nomination for Best Rock Group at the 2008 Canadian Independent Music Awards.

 During the album cycle the band had several Canadian tours including tours with The Spill Canvas, Hedley, Moneen, Living With Lions, Cartel (US Tour), and playing Virgin Festival (Calgary), Cutting Edge Music Festival, and Wakestock (Toronto).